This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oil in a 10-inch skillet over medium-high heat for 30 seconds.
+• Heat the oil in a 10-inch skillet over medium-high heat for 30 seconds.
 Add the ground chicken, salt, and pepper.
-Cook and stir occasionally until the chicken is fully cooked, which should take about 5 minutes.
+Cook, stirring occasionally, until the chicken is cooked through and no longer pink, about 5 minutes.

-• In a small bowl, mix together the salsa, ranch dressing, and cumin.
-Add the cooked chicken to this mixture and stir well.
+• In a small bowl, stir together the salsa, ranch dressing, and cumin.
+Add the cooked chicken and stir until evenly coated.

-• Lay the tortilla flat and place spinach in the center.
-Spoon the chicken and sauce mixture over the spinach.
-Then, add black beans, tomatoes, and cheese on top.
+• Lay the tortilla flat and place the spinach in the center.
+Spoon the chicken mixture over the spinach, then top with black beans, tomatoes, and cheese.

 Notes

-• Warm Your Tortilla: Gently heat the tortilla to make it more pliable and prevent tearing.
+• Warm the Tortilla: Heat the tortilla briefly to make it flexible and easier to roll without tearing.

 Nutrition